HL7/davinci-crd/input/pagecontent/usecases.md

 Based on whether the provider has decided to perform the action or just wishes to explore, they will proceed to 2a or 2b.

 **2a.
 Provider performs EMR action**<br/>
-The provider uses an EMR to initiate the clinical action from step #1, entering required information (e.g. a drug, a type of referral or the appointment, etc.) into forms provided by the EMR.
+The provider uses an EMR to initiate the clinical action from step #1, entering required information (e.g. a drug, a type of referral or appointment, etc.) into forms provided by the EMR.

 **2b.
 Provider starts 'CRD what-if'**<br/>
 The provider uses an EMR to launch a 'What if?'
 CRD SMART app to explore payer coverage requirements.
 The provider indicates the type of action they're considering into the CRD SMART app which prompts for additional information relevant to coverage determination, such as the proposed drug, type of referral or appointment, etc.

 **3. Provider checks Payer CRD needs**<br/>
-The EMR or CRD SMART app contacts a CRD Server used by their patient's payer to find out what information is required to perform Coverage Requirements Discovery (CRD) - particularly whether the CRD Server requires protected health information (PHI) to evaluate the patient's coverage requirements or whether the patient's coverage type and the proposed clinical action is enough.
+The EMR or CRD SMART app contacts a CRD Server used by their patient's payer to find out what information is required to perform Coverage Requirements Discovery (CRD) - particularly whether the CRD Server requires protected health information (PHI) to evaluate the patient's coverage requirements, or whether the patient's coverage type and the proposed clinical action is enough.
 Optionally, the CRD service might provide the EMR with information about configuration options, such as the option to control the types of coverage requirements returned to the user or the number of requirements returned.

 Note:
 * Different patients will have coverage from different payers and different payers may use different CRD Servers.